Piłsudski's colonels

-Piłsudski's colonels, or the colonels' regime (in Polish, simply "the colonels") governed the Second Polish Republic from 1926 to 1939.

-In some contexts, the term refers specifically to the period, from 1935 to 1939, following the death of their mentor and patron, Józef Piłsudski.
+Piłsudski's colonels, (pułkownicy) or the colonels' regime refers to the group of politicians who governed the Second Polish Republic from 1926 to 1939.
+Alternatively, the term refers to the regime following the death of Józef Piłsudski in 1935.

 Name

 The term "Colonel's group" refers to a group of several dozen politicians with military backgrounds who were close to Marshal Piłsudski and, after the May Coup, became involved in political life outside the army structures.
 Many of these individuals were senior officers, though military rank was not a defining criterion, as not all members of the group held such a rank.
 The names most commonly associated with this group include: Walery Sławek, Aleksander Prystor, Kazimierz Świtalski, Bogusław Miedziński, Józef Beck, Janusz Jędrzejewicz, Wacław Jędrzejewicz, Adam Koc, and Ignacy Matuszewski.
 While this is not an exhaustive list, it represents the core of the group of soldier-politicians involved in governmental roles after 1926.